SergeyKstnko/alarm_clock/README.md

 Alarm clock that accepts command line arguments for what time to go off.
 When it does it launches a Youtube video in your browser that will start playing.

 Youtube videos will be chosen randomly.
 Command line arguments must be in the form of --hour <hour> --minute <minute> --<pm/am>.

+Written in Python 3.
+I attempted it to pracrice:
+1. creating user friendly command line interfaces by using argparse;
+2. writing test file using unittest
+3. manipulating datatime object